BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/Types of Users/LAMP Consortium Requirements 65dea8f1e9954fd4b410848f5898243e.md

 5. The withdrawal process.

 **Please note that this also applies to data imported from outside of the LAMP Platform, irrespective of where such data was collected or how it was collected.**

-**Was there something we didn't cover, or need more help?**
-Let us know by making a post in the [LAMP Community](https://community.lamp.digital/), or [contact us directly](mailto:team@digitalpsych.org).
-Thank you for your contribution! 🌟
-*Page last updated on October 26th, 2020.*